Configure Gateway API resources across namespaces

 Create separate namespaces to hold the

-and target Service:kubectl create namespace test-source kubectl create namespace test-destination
+HTTPRouteand target Service:kubectl create namespace test-source kubectl create namespace test-destinationCopied! -

 Create a

-resource in the destination namespace:echo 'kind: ReferenceGrant apiVersion: gateway.networking.k8s.io/v1beta1 metadata: name: test-grant namespace: test-destination spec: from: - group: gateway.networking.k8s.io kind: HTTPRoute namespace: test-source to: - group: "" kind: Service ' | kubectl apply -f -
+ReferenceGrantresource in the destination namespace:echo 'kind: ReferenceGrant apiVersion: gateway.networking.k8s.io/v1beta1 metadata: name: test-grant namespace: test-destination spec: from: - group: gateway.networking.k8s.io kind: HTTPRoute namespace: test-source to: - group: "" kind: Service ' | kubectl apply -f -Copied!

 ReferenceGrants allow namespaces to opt in to references from other resources.
 They reside in the namespace of the target resource and list resources and namespaces that can talk to specific resources in the ReferenceGrant’s namespace.

-In this case, the example configuration allows HTTPRoutes in the test-source
+In this case, the example configuration allows HTTPRoutes in the test-source namespace to reference Services in the test-destination namespace.

 Using a Gateway resource in a different namespace

-Gateway resources may also allow references from resources (HTTPRoute
+Gateway resources may also allow references from resources (HTTPRoute,

-, etc.) in other namespaces.
+TCPRoute, etc.) in other namespaces.
 However, these references do not use

 ReferenceGrants, as they are defined per listener in the Gateway resource, not for the entire Gateway.

-A listener’s allowedRoutes
+A listener’s allowedRoutes field

 lets you define which routing resources can bind to that listener.